-The remaining three inequalities follow on exactly the same lines.
-Where we only need to observe that we can can always assume the knot types of the surgery knots to be unknots if we started with a smooth surgery link $K$ that consisted only of unknots. \end{proof}
+The remaining three inequalities follow along the same lines: we only need to observe that we can always assume the knot types of the surgery knots to be unknots if we started with a smooth surgery link $K$ that consisted only of unknots. \end{proof}